netanel1431/Cyber-Threat-Map-With-ML/README.md

 - [Selenium]      - Helps me to get data from dynamic HTML websites (need install chromedriver.exe)
 - [Beautifulsoup] - Helps me to navigate easier in HTML
 - [Matplotlib]    - Helps me to show data visually to the user
-- [GaussianNB]    - Helps me to be able to predict the next cyber attack
+- [sklearn.ensemble]    - Helps me to be able to predict the next cyber attack

 ## Installation